mmyen/clever-cawmparisons-ib134l/README.md

 - Alternative hypothesis: At least one of the models is significantly better at describing the data.

 ASSETS:
-- data folder: a folder containing two files:
+- data folder: a folder containing 2 files.
     - data/average_powp_log_likelihoods.csv: a comma-separated values file containing the average log likelihoods calculated under the path sampling and stepping-stone sampling methods for the power posteriors
     - data/corvids_and_outgroup.nex: a Nexus file containing the gene sequences for the cytochrome b (cytb) gene for 29 species of corvid, plus 1 outgroup (*Lanius ludovicianus*)
 - scripts folder: a folder containing 11 scripts.